creativitRy/UsacoTemplate/README.md

 3. Editor -> File and Code Templates
 4. Create Template
 5. Paste in code
-6. Change USERNAME_GOES_HERE to your user name
+6. Change USERNAME_GOES_HERE to your username

 ### How to use
 * To make a new file, go to new -> code template name -> enter in name (lowercase)